 So as I did with the 1939 film.
 Let us take a look at the new cast which was listed alphabetically to avoid conflicts in billing starting with Ann-Margaret.
 Which actually put her in the same position as Claire Trevor in 1939.

-I first saw Ann-Margaret on the "Ed Sullivan Show" when she was just starting out as a singer.
-I next saw her in 1961's "A Pocket Full of Miracles" in the small part of Apple Annie's daughter in a film co-starring Glenn Ford based upon a Damon Runyon story, Ann-Margaret's next picture was a terrible remake of the 1945 musical "State Farm" by Rodgers and Hammerstein in 1962 opposite Pat Boone, Bobby Darin and Pamela Tiffin.
-Then came "Bye Bye Birdie" and suddenly she was a major new Hollywood Star.
+I first saw Ann-Margaret on the "Ed Sullivan Show", when she was just starting out as a singer.
+I next saw her in 1961's, "A Pocket Full of Miracles", in the small part of Apple Annie's daughter in a film co-starring Glenn Ford and based upon a Damon Runyon story.
+Ann-Margaret's next picture was a terrible remake of the 1945 musical, "State Farm", by Rodgers and Hammerstein, in 1962, opposite Pat Boone, Bobby Darin and Pamela Tiffin.
+Then came "Bye Bye Birdie", and suddenly she was a major new Hollywood Star.
 To show how quickly things changed for her with one motion picture.
-The proof came by doing the voice of "Ann-Margrock" on the first Prime Time animated series "The Flintstones".
-Followed by the box office success of "Viva Las Vegas" with Elvis and then "The Cincinnati Kid" with Steve McQueen.
+The proof came by her doing the voice of "Ann-Margrock", on the first Prime Time animated series, "The Flintstones".
+Which was followed by the box office success of "Viva Las Vegas" with Elvis and then "The Cincinnati Kid" with Steve McQueen.
 Her next feature film was "Stagecoach" where some reviewers complained the 25 year old Ann-Margaret was too young to play "Dallas".
 Even though Claire Trevor was only four years older when she did the role.
 I admit Ann-Margaret does almost look like a teenager in this photograph for the 1966 "Stagecoach".

 What is interesting here is that each of the actor's roles on Joseph Landon's screenplay had a descriptive sentence about the character which was used in all the publicity and some of the posters for the picture.
 Ann-Margaret is "Dallas, the Dancehall Hostess".
 Pardon me for laughing, but picturing "Dallas" as a "Dancehall Hostess" has me envisioning her standing at the door to "The Dancehall".
 Then asking Cowboys, if they have reservations and seating them at a table with a follow up question of would you like a bottle of sarsaparilla?
 Instead of being a Saloon Prostitute.